 If you need help for a mental health crisis or emergency, you should get immediate expert advice and assessment.

-It's important to know that support is available, even if services seem busy at the moment because of coronavirus.
+It's important to know that support is available, even if services seem busy at the moment.

 NHS urgent mental health helplines